Kettle running costs and maintaining your kettle

 Some other ways you can reduce kettle running costs include:

-- Using an eco-kettle which can use around 20% less energy than a standard electric kettle.
+Using an eco-kettle which can use around 20% less energy than a standard electric kettle.

-- Similarly, using a variable temperature kettle.
+Similarly, using a variable temperature kettle.
 Variable temperature kettles will only heat the water to a specified temperature.
 So, if you don’t need water to be fully boiled, they can help to save energy by only heating the water to the temperature you need.

-- Using a kettle with an automatic shut-off – these kettles will stop heating once the water is fully boiled.
+Using a kettle with an automatic shut-off – these kettles will stop heating once the water is fully boiled.
 Most modern kettles have this feature, but traditional whistle kettles will require manual removal from the source of heat.

-What is limescale and why descale your kettle?
+What is limescale in your kettle?

 How often should you descale your kettle?

-How to remove limescale from a kettle
+How to descale a kettle

 We’ve compiled a list of steps to help you learn how to stop limescale in your kettle, which could impact your kettle’s efficiency: